Dr. Bernd TimmermannHead of Service Group

 Research interest: Human genetic variation – its impact for common diseases and personalized medicine

 One of the fundamental questions of human genetics today is how the individual genetic variation affects the disposition to common diseases like cancer and how we can use our growing knowledge about individual differences to develop a better treatment.
 My own research interest is focused in this direction encompassing two major areas.
 The first one is human genetic variation and its impact for common diseases and the second main focus of my work is the translation of new sequencing technologies into diagnostic settings and its application in the context of personal medicine.

-Many genome related findings in science lead to questions which can only be addressed in model organisms, the sequencing of which is yet another, more basic science oriented target of our work.
+Many genome related findings in science lead to questions which can only be addressed in model organisms, the sequencing of which is yet another, more basic science oriented target of my work.
 Here the development and application of sequencing based assays contributes tremendously to the advancement of science.
-For example the sequencing of the canary bird in collaboration with the MPI for Ornithology in Seewiesen, will help to elucidate the genetic factors involved in speech development and memory.
-Together with the group of Markus Ralser (University of Cambridge) we are involved in several projects to understand how alterations of the metabolic network influences the aging process, and several disorders at the forefront cancer.
-Our prime model organism for these projects is the yeast Saccaromyces cerevisiae, as this organism facilitates unachieved efficiency in the combination of eukaryotic functional genomics and targeted metabolomics.
+For example the sequencing of the canary bird in collaboration with the MPI for Ornithology in Seewiesen, will help to elucidate the genetic factors involved in speech development and memory (Frankl-Vilches et al. 2015, Genome Biol) The decoding of the alpine marmot genome together with Markus Ralser from the Charite, gave us insights how climate change will have effects on genetic diversity of living organisms (Gossmann et al. 2019, Curr Biol).

 see Bernd Timmermann's publications listed at Google Scholar